Renan04lima/Renan04lima/README.md

 ### Hi there 👋

-My name is Renan Oliveira, and I'm from Brazil (brazil).
+My name is Renan Oliveira, and I'm from Brazil (🇧🇷).
 I'm student of Computer Science at University Federal of São Carlos since 2019 and currently I'm Web Developer at [Associação Share](https://associacaoshare.com.br/).